 Written and directed by George Lucas the story focuses on the Rebel Alliance led by Princess Leia who tries to destroy the Death Star (The Galactic Empire’s Space station).

 The conflict reaches Luke Skywalker played by Mark Hamill (who lives a simple farm life) who unexpectedly acquires a pair of droids that possess stolen plans for the Death Star.
 When the empire (aggressively) starts searching for these droids, Luke goes with Jedi Master Obi-Wan Kenobi (Alex Guinness) on a mission to return the plans to the Rebel Alliance.

-The film received critical acclaim and ten Academy Award nominations wining seven including Best Art Direction, Best Costume Design, Best Film Editing, Best Original Score, Best Sound and Best Visual Effect.
+The film received critical acclaim and ten Academy Award nominations winning seven including Best Art Direction, Best Costume Design, Best Film Editing, Best Original Score, Best Sound, and Best Visual Effect.

 Star Wars Episode IV: A New Hope was among the first films to be selected for preservation in the United States Registry by the Library of Congress as being “culturally historically, or aesthetically significant.”
 The original trilogy is beloved by many and is a source of inspiration for many storytellers.
 Star Wars Episode IV: A New Hope remains one of the most successful films of all time.